Cicely Belle Blain: Early life and education

 Blain was born and raised in London and is of Gambian Wolof, Jamaican and English heritage.
 When they were in grade 6, Blain and their family moved to a small village in France.
 The family returned to England afterwards, and Blain attended secondary school in London.
 They were awarded an International Leader of Tomorrow Award scholarship to study at the University of British Columbia in Vancouver, graduating with a Bachelor of Arts (BA) in modern European studies and Russian in 2016.
 Blain also has a certificate in new media journalism from Simon Fraser University.

 Career

 Before launching their own business, Blain worked with Qmunity, an LGBT resource centre in Vancouver.
-Blain co-founded founded Black Lives Matter Vancouver in 2016.
+Blain co-founded Black Lives Matter Vancouver in 2016.
 Blain is the CEO of the DEI consulting firm, originally called Cicely Blain Consulting and now called Bakau Consulting, which they launched in 2018.
 They offer workshops and courses such as “Intro to Racial Justice” and “Unlearning Anti-Blackness”.

 Blain's debut book, a poetry collection titled Burning Sugar, was published in 2020.
 They are working on "a YA fantasy novel about black justice and queer love".